simonswain/zenbot/README.md

 This is a virtual device that can connect to [Zentri Cloud](http://cloud.zentri.com).
 It emulates how a hardware device would talk to the cloud.
-You can use it either as to test concepts for a hardware device, or as a client in it's own right.
+You can use it either to test concepts for a hardware device, or as a client in it's own right.

 Zenbot has hooks that do things.
 Hooks listen for events or messages then perform their action.
 You can have hooks automatically run periocically too.

 To extend Zenbot you can write your own hooks, doing anything you can with Node.